-The natural pale green color of the pistachios in this cookie points to holiday celebrations, but the flavors—subtle yet distinctive—will call to you to make the recipe throughout the year.
+The natural pale green color of these pistachio shortbread cookies points to holiday celebrations, but the flavors—subtle yet distinctive—will call to you to make the recipe throughout the year.
 Although I have to admit, this easy recipe comes in especially handy during the busy holiday season—simply roll the dough into a log, slice, and bake as needed!
-We include these buttery, rich shortbread cookies in our Christmas cookie box each year.–Leslie Mackie
+We include these buttery, rich pistachio shortbread cookies in our Christmas cookie box each year.–Leslie Mackie

 LC Shortbread Or Cookie?
 Note

-Are they shortbread or are they cookies?
+Are these pistachio shortbread or are they cookies?
 Tender and crumbly like shortbread, yet subtly flavored and sweet like cookies, they’re actually neither.
 Or perhaps they’re both.
 We’ll let you be the judge.

 Pistachio Shortbread Cookie Recipe